 Phenolic resins are prepared by crosslinking of phenol formaldehyde with thermal-induced action.
 This thermal curing derives water as a by-product.
 On further condensation, we get bakelite resin.

-We prepare formaldehyde resins and then the final compound is obtained by a different method.
+To prepare phenolic resins first formaldehyde resins and then the final compound is obtained by a different method.
 The following reaction takes place during the formation of formaldehyde resins.

 -CH2– is also called methylene bridge